 Thousands and thousands of lost revenue is contributed to this problem every year.

 Geesebusters eliminates this problem as the natural fear of an eagle flies over the water and beach keeping you free of geese, seagulls and droppings.

 Damage to Roofs by Geese and Seagull Droppings:

 Geese and seagulls create problems on rooftops where birds sometimes nest in the spring.

 The roof supplies the birds with fresh drinking water where puddles form after a rain and protection from years of Border collie services.

 The dogs chase geese on rooftops for safety, and this causes a concern.

 They actually eat away at many substrates, especially tar-based roofing materials.

-Droppings which are allowed to accumulate on roofs will clog your drains and will eat into the material and eventually cause leaks.
+Droppings which are allowed to accumulate on roofs will clog drains and eat into the material, eventually causing leaks.